-Plums are ripe and ready everywhere right now here in the Okanagan, and I am so fortunate to get a bag of fresh picked ones from my neighbours yard.
-(Thanks, Heather).
-I’ve always loved plum sauce, but not the glutinous pink stuff that comes in little packets at Chinese restaurants.
-Well, actually I did like that stuff once upon a time, until I made real plum sauce, from real plums, and never looked back.
+I've always loved plum sauce, but not the glutinous pink stuff that comes in little packets at Chinese restaurants.
+Well, ok, really, actually I did like that stuff once upon a time.
+Until I made real plum sauce, from real plums, and never looked back.

-- 10 plums, finely chopped.
+- 1 lb plums finely chopped.
 Should be about 2 cups

 - 2 cups apple cider vinegar

-- 1/4 tsp each allspice, ground cloves, nutmeg, cinnamon, and ginger.
+- ¼ teaspoon each allspice, ground cloves, nutmeg, cinnamon, and ginger.